Nuclear energy: assessing the emissions

 Critics claim that other technologies would reduce anthropogenic carbon emissions more drastically, and more cost effectively.
 "The fact is, there's no such thing as a carbon-free lunch for any energy source," says Jim Riccio, a nuclear policy analyst for Greenpeace in Washington DC.
 "You're better off pursuing renewables like wind and solar if you want to get more bang for your buck."
 The nuclear industry and many independent analysts respond that the numbers show otherwise.
 Even taking the entire lifecycle of the plant into account nuclear energy still ranks with other green technologies, like solar panels and wind turbines, they say.

-Evaluating the total carbon output of the nuclear industry involves calculating those emissions and dividing them by the electricity produced over the entire lifetime of the plant.
+Life studies Evaluating the total carbon output of the nuclear industry involves calculating those emissions and dividing them by the electricity produced over the entire lifetime of the plant.
 Benjamin K. Sovacool, a research fellow at the National University of Singapore, recently analyzed more than one hundred lifecycle studies of nuclear plants around the world, his results published in August in Energy Policy2.
 From the 19 most reliable assessments, Sovacool found that estimates of total lifecycle carbon emissions ranged from 1.4 grammes of carbon dioxide equivalent per kilowatt-hour (gCO2e/kWh) of electricity produced up to 288 gCO2e/kWh.
 Sovacool believes the mean of 66 gCO2e/kWh to be a reasonable approximation.

 "The fact is, there's no such thing as a carbon-free lunch for any energy source."